djmitche/remsh/doc/using/ops.rst

     finish.
 To support concurrent use of multiple slaves, invoke operations from different Python threads on the master.

+    The class is designed to be easily subclassed by users, but only one implementation is included with Remsh.

-    Any of the "operation" methods may raise :class:`~remsh.amp.rpc.RemoteError`, :class:`~remsh.amp.wire.Error`, or
+    Any of the following operation methods may raise :class:`~remsh.amp.rpc.RemoteError`, :class:`~remsh.amp.wire.Error`, or
     :class:`socket.error`.